ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 <!-- already adding RGP here although we need to confirm this with Tiger team !-->
 **D2.2** RPP MUST support the Domain Registry Grace Period Mapping as defined by [@!RFC3915], the restore report MAY be ignored or included in the initial restore request, making this a 1-step process vs the 2-step process in EPP.

-**D2.3** RPP MAY support searching and listing domains filtered by name (exact/prefix), and sponsoring client, with pagination, the server MAY use a maximum limit on results, the limit MUST be discoverable.
+**D2.3** RPP MAY support searching and listing domains filtered by name (exact/prefix), and sponsoring client.

 **D2.4** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a domain object; servers MUST enforce authorisation.